 Hamburgers, cheeseburgers, veggie burgers, turkey burgers, pork chop sandwiches, chicken tenders and corn dogs all sell for $6 or less.
 Combo meals featuring a sandwich, fries and soft drink are all $9 or less, a nice deal for ballpark food.

-Dozer Park is just over ten years old and a very nice facility.
+Dozer Park is just over ten years old and a is very nice facility.
 The Firehouse Team Store contains all the Chiefs merchandise you could ever need.
 The store is just to the left of the main gate as you enter the park.

 The 7,500 green seats feature cup holders.
 Seats in rows 20 and 21 are under an overhang from the press box and suite level.
 These seats remain nice and dry in the event of a rain shower.
 Leg room is ample.